Kyrgyzstan Prime Minister Kubatbek Boronov resigns, reports claim | DW | 06.10.2020

 The Kremlin on Tuesday expressed "concern" about the deteriorating situation in the country and said it hoped leaders would find a swift solution.

-Members of the Kyrgyz parliament at an emergency session on Tuesday voted to appoint Sadyr Zhaparov as Kyrgyz prime minister, the Jogorku Kenesh press office told Interfax news agency.
+At an emergency session of the Kyrgyz parliament — known as the Jogorku Kenesh — members voted on Tuesday to appoint Sadyr Zhaparov as Kyrgyz prime minister, as the body's press office told Interfax news agency.

 Zhaparov was born in 1968 in the northern Issyk-Kul region.
 He was twice elected to the Kyrgyz parliament and is the founder of the Mekenchil party, which lost the parliamentary elections on October 4.